 Net cash used in operating activities of \$99.0 million for the year ended December 30, 2020 was due to a net loss of \$121.5 million and a net cash outflow from the change in our operating assets and liabilities of \$5.8 million, partially offset by non-cash adjustments for stock-based compensation expense of \$21.4 million, depreciation and amortization of \$3.2 million, loss on extinguishment of term loan of \$1.6 million, non-cash interest expense of \$0.6 million, non-cash lease expense of \$0.6 million, provision for inventories of \$0.5 million, loss on disposal of property and equipment of \$0.2 million, and change in fair value of redeemable convertible preferred stock warrant liability of \$0.1 million.
-The net cash outflow from operating assets and liabilities was primarily due to an increase in inventories of \$16.3 million due to the timing of inventory purchases including advance purchases of inventory due to anticipated demand, an increase in prepaid expenses and other assets of \$6.2 million, an increase in accounts receivable of \$2.6 million due to timing of collections, and an increase in accrued interest of \$0.2 million for the SVB Term Loan.
-The net cash outflow from operating assets and liabilities was partially offset by an increase in accrued payroll and related benefits of \$9.9 million due to an increase in headcount, an increase in accrued expenses and other current liabilities of \$4.8 million consistent with the growth of our business, an increase in deferred revenue of \$2.8 million, an increase in accrued warranty liability of \$1.2 million, an increase in accounts payable of \$0.7 million due to timing of vendor payments, and an increase in operating lease liability of \$0.1 million.
+The net cash outflow from operating assets and liabilities was primarily due to an increase in inventories of \$16.3 million due to the timing of inventory purchases including advance purchases of inventory due to anticipated demand, an increase in prepaid expenses and other assets of \$0.2 million, for the SVB Term Loan.
+The net cash outflow from operating assets and liabilities was partially offset by an increase in accrued payroll and related benefits of \$9.9 million due to an increase in headcount, an increase in accrued expenses and other current liabilities of \$4.8 million consistent with the growth of our business, an increase in deferred revenue of \$2.8 million, an increase in operating lease liability of \$1.2 million, an increase in accounts payable of \$0.7 million due to timing of vendor payments, and an increase in operating lease liability of \$0.1 million.